The Researcher

 I have a degree in Literature (Cum laude, Faculty of Arts and Humanities and Meritorious Monograph Award, 2013), Philosophy (Cum laude, Faculty of Social Sciences, 2013) a Master’s degree in Literature (Cum laude, Arts and Humanities, 2014) from the University of the Andes (Colombia) and a Ph.D. in Arts and Humanities (Sobresaliente cum laude with International Mention, 2019) from the University of Navarra.
 I have devoted myself to the study of the poetry inserted in Cervantes’ complete prose.
 My monograph El Aleph de los poetas: la poesía inserta en la narrativa de Cervantes won the VI Premio de Investigación Cervantista José María Casasayas and was published by the University of Alcalá de Henares (2021).

 In 2022 I was granted a Marie Skłodowska Curie Individual Fellowship within the Horizon Europe calls of the European Commission to develop my project “Violence and Happy Endings in the Spanish Golden Age Narrative”.
-In 2023 I was granted funding from the University of Milan for my project “La violenza di genere nella letterattura ispanica attraverso i secoli” PSR-LINEA4-2022, of which I am also Principal Investigator.
+In 2023 I was granted funding from the University of Milan for my project “La violenza di genere nella letterattura ispanica attraverso i secoli” PSR-LINEA4-2022.
+In 2025, I received a PNRR MSCA Young Researchers grant, funded by the Italian Ministry of Universities and the European Union, for my NONARCADICS project, which explores non-physical violence in the Arcadia.
+The following year, I received funding from the University of Milan for my project, “Nuclei diegetici e incrocio di generi letterari tra l’Italia e la Spagna della prima modernità” (PSR-LINEA-4-2025).